-This fall, the committee and these six universities partnered with affiliate UNC-TV Public Media North Carolina to host a special program, Focus on the Future: Innovations at NC's Historically Minority-Serving Institutions, which premieres Tuesday, Oct.
-22 at 8 pm.
+Recently, the committee and these six universities partnered with affiliate UNC-TV Public Media North Carolina to host a special program, Focus on the Future: Innovations at NC’s Historically Minority-Serving Institutions.
 This hour-long segment represents an important milestone in the committee’s work and showcases the economic impact the institutions have in their communities and across the state.

 “We’ve never been more certain of the crucial role these historically minority-serving institutions play in strengthening our state and our System,” said William Roper, UNC System interim president.
 “This show brings into focus the innovation and excellence at each of these institutions and puts the spotlight on their many accomplishments.”